Callum-OP/Piano-Teacher/README.md

 Resorting notes into left and right hands works when only one hand has the notes, but it starts to not work so well at sorting notes when both hands have notes, it seems like the right hand get ignored.
 Another issue with sorting is pressing the button again and again results in additional delays/underscores being added.
-Instead of splitting evenly for chords it would make more sense to split by largest gap.